-Sadie's campaign is centered around promoting inclusivity, diversity, equity, accessibility and transparency in the Tucson Unified School District and so her top three priorities are connected to championing those standards.
+Sadie's campaign was centered around promoting inclusivity, diversity, equity, accessibility and transparency in the Tucson Unified School District and so her top three priorities are connected to championing those standards.

 Sadie plans to challenge the school-to-prison pipeline that adversely impacts students of color in TUSD.
 It is well studied and documented that students of color receive harsher disciplinary actions both by administrators and teachers.
 A study by the Justice Policy Institute reveals that Black students are suspended or expelled at three times the rate compared to their white peers.
 In fact, this is also an issue with Latinx and Native American students who make up a lower percentage of the student population but face a greater chance of being suspended, expelled, or arrested from incidents occurring at school.